 • MEV Protect: Traders can protect themselves against sandwich attacks using the MEV Protect mode on Jupiter.
 Turning on MEV Protect will hide your token swaps, which will prevent trading bots from front-running your trade.

-• Fiat On-ramp: Jupiter is integrated with a third-party app called Onramper, making it easy to buy cryptocurrencies on Solana using fiat currencies.
+• Fiat On-Ramp: Jupiter is integrated with a third-party app called Onramper, making it easy to buy cryptocurrencies on Solana using fiat currencies.

 • Edge: Edge is a platform on Jupiter where users can try out upcoming features for token swaps and perpetuals trading and share their feedback.